<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=322836955126994&amp;ev=PageView&amp;noscript=1">

 Financing for Commercial Solar: Pros and Cons to 4 Common Options

-commercial solar energy system in arizonaAs businesses increasingly prioritize sustainability and look for ways to reduce their carbon footprint, commercial solar has become a popular option.
+Commercial solar has become a popular option as businesses increasingly prioritize sustainability and look for ways to reduce their carbon footprint.
 However, finding the right funding option for a commercial solar system can seem daunting with the numerous choices available.
-Fortunately, there are several financing models that businesses can consider to make their clean energy goals a reality.
+Fortunately, businesses can consider several financing models to make their clean energy goals a reality.
 By creatively combining state and federal tax incentives, grants, and innovative financing models, commercial solar customers can realize an immediate and positive impact on their bottom line.

-More and more companies are investing in solar energy every year, further proving that this form of clean and renewable energy isn't just an environmentally-smart decision, but financially savvy as well.
-If your organization is looking into commercial solar, we give an introductory explanation of the most common types of commercial solar financing options below.
+More and more companies are investing in solar energy every year, proving that this form of clean and renewable energy isn't just an environmentally smart decision but also financially savvy.
+If your organization is looking into commercial solar, we explain the most common types of commercial solar financing options below.

 1. Cash and Loans

 Whenever possible and suitable for the owner, cash is typically the best financing option for companies looking to reap the benefits of federal and state solar incentives and accelerated depreciation.
 As part of the Inflation Reduction Act passed in 2022, the 30% solar tax credit was reinstated and extended through 2032.
-This gives businesses a lucrative incentive to go solar and offsets nearly one-third of the system cost.
+This incentivizes businesses to go solar and offsets nearly one-third of the system cost.

-Although there aren't many downsides to a cash purchase, the biggest con would be the access to capital.
-Not every company has the required money to make a full cash purchase, but it's possible to combine cash with a loan or lease to maximize the ROI on your commercial solar investment.
+Although a cash purchase has a few downsides, the biggest con would be access to capital.
+Only some companies have the required money to make a full cash purchase, but combining cash with a loan or lease can maximize the ROI of your commercial solar investment.

-Low interest loans or lines of credit with an existing banking relationship generally offer the fastest and most lucrative return outside of an all-cash purchase.
-In general, it's typically recommend to finance only the necessary portion of the net cost after incentives are applied to achieve the best payback.
+Low-interest loans or lines of credit with an existing banking relationship generally offer the fastest and most lucrative return outside an all-cash purchase.
+In general, financing only the necessary portion of the net cost is typically recommended after incentives are applied to achieve the best payback.

 2. Leasing for Non-Profits

-A lease typically offers a higher monthly payment and does not translate into immediate ownership.
-At the end of the lease term, organizations generally have the option to negotiate a buy out.
-Buying out a lease usually has lower fees than buying out a PPA, which is another added benefit to leasing should you choose this commercial solar financing route.
-There are several lease programs that are available to for-profit companies with a tax liability.
+A lease typically offers a higher monthly payment and only translates into immediate ownership.
+At the end of the lease term, organizations generally can negotiate a buyout.
+Buying out a lease usually has lower fees than buying out a PPA, another added benefit to leasing should you choose this commercial solar financing route.
+Several lease programs are available to for-profit companies with a tax liability.

-As part of the Inflation Reduction Act, non-profits can receive a direct payment up to 40% of the system cost with no tax liability needed.
-Because of this lucrative incentive, leasing frequently doesn't pencil out to be the best financing option=.
+As part of the Inflation Reduction Act, non-profits can receive a direct payment of up to 40% of the system cost with no tax liability needed.
+Because of this lucrative incentive, leasing frequently doesn't turn out to be the best financing option.
 At Sun Valley Solar, we don't currently offer a lease due to the competitive nature of the IRA benefits.

 The biggest con to leasing a commercial solar energy system is that there is no direct ability to take advantage of tax and depreciation incentives.
 These incentives go a long way in helping reduce the cost of commercial solar energy systems and speed up the ROI on this kind of investment.